coopernurse/barrister-site/about.md

   * Enhance the IDL to allow expression of required fields, min/max values, regexp, etc
   * JSON Schema is one possibility, although it's a huge spec
 * More transports and serialization formats
   * Main motivation would be performance.
 HTTP/JSON works well for public APIs, but if you want to route requests internally behind a firewall, you might want something faster.
+ZeroMQ+MessagePack is one clear option.

 ## Who are You?